Subscriber Terms & Conditions

 (within their discretion).

 12.3.
 Reconnection of Services may be subject to a waiting period of up to 72 hours, at FibreStream’s discretion, regardless of when payment is received or cleared.

 12.4.
-FibreStream reserves the right to levy both reconnection fees and admin fees (as charge in terms of clause 11.11).
+FibreStream reserves the right to levy both reconnection fees and admin fees (as charged in terms of clause 11.11).
 Any and all penalty fees must be settled in full, prior to reconnection of affected Services.
-Both admin and reconnection fees will not exceed R400 in total (charged on a sliding scale based on the number of incidents of non-payment), and this amount is based on (but not limited to) a reasonable estimation of accumulated administrative costs (such as labour), bank penalties and resubmission charges levied by payment carriers.
+Both admin and reconnection fees will not exceed R400 (is this still applicable?) in total (charged on a sliding scale based on the number of incidents of non-payment), and this amount is based on (but not limited to) a reasonable estimation of accumulated administrative costs (such as labour), bank penalties and resubmission charges levied by payment carriers.